Adaptive Risk Mitigation in Demand Learning: Computational Study

 \section{Computational Study}

-In this section, we numerically assess the performance of our ARL pricing policy.
-In \S\ref{sec:Instances}, we describe test instances and the computational setup.
-In \S\ref{subsec:polImpl}, we describe our implementation of the ARL, FTL, and SR policies.
-In \S\ref{sec:results}, we assess the value of adaptive robustness embedded in the ARL policy.
+In this section, we evaluate the numerical performance of the ARL policy.
+In \S\ref{sec:Instances}, we outline our test instances.
+In \S\ref{sec:implementation}, we describe the implementation details of the ARL, FTL, and NRM policies.
+In \S\ref{sec:results}, we report our numerical results and highlight the benefits of the adaptation mechanism of ARL.